$10,000 (or So) to Wash Your Car: Video

 "This is part of Ted's journey," Gayle Haggard said.
 "It's made him a better man.
 I see what has happened as a divine rescue."

 AP also reports: "The couple will be paid an undisclosed amount for the interview, the latest in a series of public appearances that started in January when Ted Haggard began promoting an HBO documentary about his time in exile.
-He also has appeared on the "Oprah Winfrey Show" and "Larry King Live."
+He also has appeared on the 'Oprah Winfrey Show' and 'Larry King Live.'"

 Teleprompt Prez Obama blunders at White House.